-Ferrari’s traditional transaxle layout has been revolutionised to match the more extreme performance of the car.
-The wheelbase has been shortened and the engine, dashboard and seats have been lowered in the chassis, while the new layout of the rear suspension and gearbox enabled Ferrari’s engineers to make the rear volume of the car smaller.
-The overall result is a very compact car with a lower centre of gravity that is further back in the chassis, and a level of aerodynamic efficiency that sets new standards.
+Ferrari’s traditional transaxle layout has been revolutionized to match the more extreme performance of the car.
+The wheelbase has been shortened, and the engine, dashboard, and seats have been lowered in the chassis, while the new layout of the rear suspension and gearbox enabled Ferrari’s engineers to make the rear volume of the car smaller.
+The overall result is a compact car with a lower center of gravity that is further back in the chassis and aerodynamic efficiency that sets new standards.

-Scaglietti, renowned for its expertise in aluminium materials and construction, designed an all-new spaceframe chassis and bodyshell using 12 different kinds of alloys, some of which have been used here for the first time in the automotive sector, and employing new assembly and joining techniques.
-This has resulted in a 20 per cent increase in structural rigidity while reducing weight to just 1525 kg (70 kg less than the previous V12 coupé) with an ideal distribution between the axles (54 per cent over the rear).
+Scaglietti, renowned for its expertise in aluminum materials and construction, designed an all-new spaceframe chassis and bodyshell using 12 different kinds of alloys, some of which have been used here first time in the automotive sector, and employing new assembly and joining techniques.
+This has resulted in a 20 percent increase in structural rigidity while reducing weight to just 1525 kg (70 kg less than the previous V12 coupé) with an ideal distribution between the axles (54 percent over the rear).

 Fuel consumption has been reduced by 30%, with CO2 emissions of just 350 g/km – figures which put the F12berlinetta at the top of the high-performance league.
-These results have been obtained by extensive research and development which focused on efficiencies of the whole vehicle: engine, aerodynamics, tyres and weights.
+These results have been obtained by extensive research and development, which focused on the vehicle’s efficiencies: engine, aerodynamics, tires, and weights.

-Similarly excellent results have been obtained with the car’s aerodynamic development, thanks to the integration of the design process with extensive computational fluid dynamics (CFD) simulations and lengthy testing in the wind tunnel.
-Downforce has been boosted by 76 per cent (123 kg at 200 km/h) while drag has been significantly reduced (the Cd is just 0.299).
+Similarly, excellent results have been obtained with the car’s aerodynamic development, thanks to integrating the design process with extensive computational fluid dynamics (CFD) simulations and lengthy testing in the wind tunnel.
+Downforce has been boosted by 76 percent (123 kg at 200 km/h), while drag has been significantly reduced (the Cd is just 0.299).
 These results come courtesy of two new solutions.
-The first of these is the Aero Bridge which uses the bonnet to generate downforce by channelling air away from the upper part of the car to its flanks where it interacts with the wake from the wheel wells to decrease drag.
+The first of these is the Aero Bridge which uses the bonnet to generate downforce by channeling air away from the upper part of the car to its flanks, where it interacts with the wake from the wheel wells to decrease drag.
 The second is Active Brake Cooling, a system that opens guide vanes to the brake cooling ducts only at high operating temperatures, again reducing drag.

 The F12berlinetta’s impressive technical specifications are completed by Ferrari’s latest generation carbon-ceramic brakes (CCM3) and the evolution of the magnetorheological suspension control system (SCM-E).
 As is now traditional with all Ferraris, its control systems (E-Diff, ESP Premium, F1-Trac, and high-performance ABS) are all fully integrated.

-The design of the F12berlinetta is a result of the collaboration between the Ferrari Styling Centre and Pininfarina and is a perfect balance of uncompromising aerodynamics with harmonious proportions interpreting the typical elements of Ferrari’s front-engined V12 cars in an original and innovative way.
+The design of the F12berlinetta is a result of the collaboration between the Ferrari Styling Centre and Pininfarina.
+It is a perfect balance of uncompromising aerodynamics with harmonious proportions interpreting the typical elements of Ferrari’s front-engined V12 cars originally and innovatively.
 A coupé with sleek, aggressive lines whose compact exterior dimensions conceal exceptional in-car space and comfort.
 The all-new Frau leather interior highlights the balance of advanced technology and sophisticated, handcrafted detailing.
-In the middle of the light and lean dashboard, there are new carbon fibre and aluminium air vents clearly inspired by the aeronautic field.
+The aeronautic field clearly inspires new carbon fiber and aluminum air vents in the middle of the light and lean dashboard.

-The cabin has been optimised to ensure maximum usability of the interior space with additional luggage capacity behind the seats, which can also be easily reached thanks to the large aperture offered by the tail-gate.
-With the cockpit designed around the driver, typical of all Ferraris, the Human Machine Interface approach is emphasised, grouping all the major commands within immediate reach to guarantee maximum ergonomics for the most involving driving experience.
+The cabin has been optimized to ensure maximum interior space usability with additional luggage capacity behind the seats, which can also be easily reached thanks to the tail-gate’s large aperture.
+With the cockpit designed around the driver, typical of all Ferraris, the Human Machine Interface approach is emphasized, grouping all the major commands within immediate reach to guarantee maximum ergonomics for the most involving driving experience.

 Type 65-degree V12